houmain/res2cpp/README.md

   -t, --type <type>    use type for resource (e.g. std::span<const uint8_t>).
   -a, --alias <type>   declare an alias for resource type.
   -i, --include <file> add #include to generated header.
+  -x, --xor <key>      encrypt the data using a simple XOR cipher.
   -n, --native         optimize for native endianness to improve compile-time.
 ```